 Coffee Makes Everything Okay

-For my girls and me, having a coffee and espresso machine are kitchen must-haves.
+Having a coffee and espresso machine for my girls and me are kitchen must-haves.
 I turned a standalone countertop into a coffee bar.
 I started with a 3 tiered stand that holds coffee mugs and sweeteners.
 You can find some fun coffee signs too.

 I added in a few Rae Dunn coffee mugs.